 Students may be suspended from work privileges for conduct/integrity violations at the discretion of the College.

-- Grievance Procedures - In the interest of maintaining harmony and cordiality within the campus environment, it is the objective of Elizabethtown College to provide prompt, fair and equitable resolution to employee grievances.
-A grievance may be filed by any employee who seeks resolution of conflicts which might arise from working relations, conditions, employment practices or disciplinary action between the College and an employee or between individual employees of the College.
+- Grievance Procedures - In the interest of maintaining harmony and cordiality within the campus environment, it is the objective of Elizabethtown College to provide prompt, fair, and equitable resolution to employee grievances.
+A grievance may be filed by any employee who seeks resolution of conflicts that might arise from working relations, conditions, employment practices, or disciplinary action between the College and an employee or between individual employees of the College.

 - Discuss the matter with her/his immediate supervisor.
 The matter may be concluded at this point by common consent.

 - If the employee is not satisfied with a supervisor's action he/she may then submit a written appeal to his/her department head or department chair within ten (10) working days of the conversation in item 1 above.
 The department head or department chair shall make a written decision within ten (10) more working days.

 - If the employee continues to be dissatisfied, he/she may submit a written appeal to the Director of Human Resources, within five (5) working days of the date of the decision in item 2 above.
 The Director of Human Resources will render a written decision within ten (10) working days after receiving the grievance.
 The Director of Human Resources' decision will be final.

 THE HIRING PROCESS